 A low level of white blood cells called neutrophils (neutropenia)

 Children with copper deficiency through malnutrition or another condition may have vascular aneurysms, central nervous system problems, stunted growth, poor muscle tone and muscle weakness, and hypothermia.

 Symptoms of copper toxicity include:

 In more severe forms, copper toxicity can lead to:

 Heart and kidney failure

 Low white blood cell count

-Kayser-Fleischer rings, which are brown rings around the cornea that are visible to a doctor during an eye exam
+Kayser-Fleischer rings.
+These are brown rings around the cornea that are visible to a healthcare provider during an eye exam.

-If you have Wilson's disease, your doctor may order this test to make sure your treatment is working.
+If you have Wilson disease, your provider may order this test to make sure your treatment is working.

-Your health care provider might also check for possible copper deficiency, copper toxicity, or Wilson's disease with these tests:
+Your healthcare provider might also check for possible copper deficiency, copper toxicity, or Wilson disease with these tests:

 24-hour urine test for copper